ARIES-Embedded/buildroot-aries/board/msmp1evk/readme.md

 2. Select the boot mode `010` to boot from the eMMC on the EVK board:

-       Boot SW3: ON
+       BOOT SW3: ON
-       Boot SW2: OFF
+       BOOT SW2: OFF
-       Boot SW1: ON
+       BOOT SW1: ON

 3. Then follow the instructions listed above for "Boot from the microSD card" starting at item 4.

-Note: that the U-Boot environment is stored behind the `fip` partition in the eMMC.
-Therefore you need to re-set the MAC address of the Ethernet interface once at the U-Boot prompt:

-    => setenv ethaddr c0:e5:4e:bc:18:6b
-    => saveenv

 Create a bootable SPI-NOR flash